Applied Materials: History

 Applied Materials acquired Semitool Inc. in December 2009, and announced its acquisition of Varian Semiconductor in May 2011.
 Applied Materials then announced a planned merger with Tokyo Electron on September 24, 2013.
 If it had been approved by government regulators, the proposed combined company, to be called Eteris, would have been the world's largest supplier of semiconductor processing equipment, with a total market value of $29 billion.
 However, on April 27, 2015, Applied Materials announced that its merger with Tokyo Electron has been scrapped due to antitrust concerns and fears of dominating the semiconductor equipment industry.

 In 2015, Applied Materials left the solar wafer sawing and the solar ion implantation businesses.

 Applied Materials was named among FORTUNE World's Most Admired Companies in 2018.

 In 2019, Applied Materials announced its intention to buy semiconductor equipment manufacturer (and former Hitachi group member) Kokusai Electric Corporation from private equity firm KKR for $2.2 billion, but terminated the deal in March 2021 citing delays in getting approval from China's regulator.

-In November 2023, Applied Materials was reported to be under criminal investigation by the United States Department of Justice for routing equipment to Semiconductor Manufacturing International Corporation via South Korea in violation of US sanctions.
+In November 2023, Applied Materials was reported to be under criminal investigation by the United States Department of Justice (DOJ) for routing equipment to Semiconductor Manufacturing International Corporation via South Korea in violation of US sanctions.
+The company settled with the DOJ, paying a penalty of 252 million dollars in February 2026.
+The settlement was the largest of its kind to date.
+The US government recovered the largest fine possible, which is twice the value of the illegal transaction.

 On August 15, 2025, Applied Materials shares tumbled 12% after issuing weak sales and profit forecasts, with U.S.-China trade tensions weighing heavily on demand and visibility.

+In September 2026, Applied Materials announced plans to invest $5 billion in India over the following decade under an initiative it described as "India Vision 2035", unveiled at SEMICON India 2026 in New Delhi as Indian Prime Minister Narendra Modi inaugurated the conference.
+The plan centers on research, supply-chain expansion and workforce development, and includes a proposed 140-acre semiconductor research park and a plan to expand the company's India-based supply-chain capacity roughly tenfold by 2035.